-11.01 Compensation.
-When a Communication Specialist is called for and serves on jury duty, the Communication Specialist will be compensated for the number of hours that the
+- 11.01 Compensation.
+When a Communication Specialist is called for and serves on jury duty, the Communication Specialist will be compensated for the number of hours that the Communication Specialist regularly works in a workweek.

-Communication Specialist regularly works in a workweek, less any compensation received from the court for such service.
-Employees shall forward their jury duty compensation paid by the court to the Port's payroll section upon return from jury duty and receipt of the compensation paid by the court.
 For a Communication Specialist's service as a subpoenaed witness on a job related case, Port compensation outside of regularly scheduled work hours is payable at the overtime rate if such service is in excess of the normal daily or normal weekly working hours' schedules.
-(See Appendix A, Section II(F) - Court Appearances).

-- 11.02 Hours of Work.
+(See Appendix A, Section II(F) Court Appearances). - 11.02 Hours of Work.
 For the period of jury duty service, the Communication Specialist shall be assigned to a Monday through Friday workweek on day shift schedule.
-The Communication Specialist that is released from jury service on any day shall immediately callin to work and report for duty if required.
-Upon final release from jury duty, the Communication Specialist will return to his or her regular schedule in such a way as to permit an uninterrupted continuation of compensation, and the maximum amount of work availability for the Port; provided, that no Communication Specialist regularly scheduled to work night shift shall be required to work on the night shift immediately following the conclusion of jury duty. - 11.03 This Article shall not be construed to include either grievances or arbitrations as defined in Article 28 of this Agreement.
+The Communication Specialist that is released from jury service on any day shall immediately call-in to work and report for duty if required.
+Upon final release from jury duty, the Communication Specialist will return to their regular schedule in such a way as to permit an uninterrupted continuation of compensation, and the maximum amount of work availability for the Port; provided, that no Communication Specialist regularly scheduled to work night shift shall be required to work on the night shift immediately following the conclusion of jury duty.

+11.03 This Article shall not be construed to include either grievances or arbitrations as defined in Article 28 of this Agreement.